Skip to main content

 And when you want to leave Arizona, you can do that, too.

-Senior residents complete four-week selective rotations at Mayo Clinic emergency departments in Rochester, Minnesota and Jacksonville, Florida.
+Senior residents have the opportunity to complete four-week EM selective rotations at Mayo Clinic emergency departments in Rochester, MN and Jacksonville, FL.
 Other selectives include Indian Health Services Rural EM at Winslow Indian Health Care Center / Dilkon in Northern Arizona and St. Joseph's Hospital and Medical Center.
 Three Mayo campuses, six health systems, your residency.

 A residency you tune to your own career.

-Career Development Tracks (CDT) carry a longitudinal mentor, a scholarly project, and eleven weeks of protected time across all four years.
-Senior selectives in PGY-3 and PGY-4 let you bend the final two years toward the practice you actually want — thirteen tracks offered, plus support to design your own.
+Career Development Tracks (CDT) carry a longitudinal mentor, a scholarly project, and eleven weeks of elective protected time to develop your professional niche.
+Additional four weeks of elective time as a PGY-4.
+Senior EM selectives in PGY-3 and PGY-4 let you bend the final two years toward the practice you actually want.

 The first shift